svm-zhang/mhcflow/README.md

 receive immune checkpoint inhibitor treatment.
 Homozygous HLA genotypes decrease the diversity of antigen/neo-antigen the immune system can capture.

-`polysolver-mod` can generate LOH analysis-ready inputs for both tumor and paired normal samples.
+`mhcflow` can generate LOH analysis-ready inputs for both tumor and paired normal samples.
 Here, I only show how to prepare for the tumor data.
 You can refer to upstairs for getting the normal data ready.